VSPRIYA-11/VSPRIYA-11/README.md

 <br/>

-> 🚧 **Voyager AI** — an AI-assisted Smart Travel Companion, currently in development with a teammate.
-Will be added here once published as a standalone repository.
+> 🚧 **Voyager AI** — an AI-assisted Smart Travel Companion built as a team project, integrating real-time map and weather APIs with multilingual chatbot support for personalized trip planning.
+Currently in development.
+Repository link will be added here once published.

+> 📰 **Fake News Detector** — a scalable fake news detection system using PySpark and machine learning to process large-scale text data. `PySpark` `Machine Learning` — *[not yet on GitHub]*

 <br/>